weirenong/simpleinterface/README.md

 - comparing multiple files
 - generating patch-style edits

-For multi-turn coding, SimpleAgent also includes recent code-related conversation context.
+For multi-turn coding, SimpleInterface also includes recent code-related conversation context.
 This helps with follow-up prompts like:

 ```text
 try again